millipedes/VoidOS_dot_files/README.md

 This is bi-implicational though, so for your personal installation, please edit `packages.txt` to reflect the names of the packages you want installed.
-Note that if you start removing packages from this list, some things about the OS will not work as advertised
+Note that if you start removing packages from this list, some things about the OS will not work as advertised.

 When you have backed up your dot files and edited packages.txt to fit your needs, installation is completed using: